alirezagoldoust/quera/README.md

 This project is back-end implementation of [Quera.org](https://quera.org/) question asking software.<br>
 It was written with python-django and REST framewrok and also JWT for Authentication.<br>
 ## How to use:
+Befor you start using the project you need to:<br>
+1.create virtual environment and install [requirements.txt](https://github.com/alirezagoldoust/quera/blob/cff1aa4aadd1f406cf30d3dcd466e19dd335cbe1/requirements.txt)<br>
-Befor you start using the project you need to create your own .env file that the contents should be like [sample_env](https://github.com/alirezagoldoust/quera/blob/492f4972471234f2245d2a7465f39b5d9a012857/sample_env).<br>
+2.create your own .env file that the contents should be like [sample_env](https://github.com/alirezagoldoust/quera/blob/492f4972471234f2245d2a7465f39b5d9a012857/sample_env).<br>
 Also the database is postgres.<br><br>
 In order to use the project better, befor use you can run [init.py](https://github.com/alirezagoldoust/quera/blob/9dd166e2ed2258254c589347a0ef0631e5f612aa/init.py) file to add a sample data to your database.
 Also you can add [postman_collection](https://github.com/alirezagoldoust/quera/blob/08d1dfe36a0f667e67dd4e17d966f5ec99332021/Quera.postman_collection.json) requests to your postman in order to have sample requests.<br><br>